peteryuhang/Computer-Systems-A-Programmer-Perspective/ch8/ch8.md

 ### Signals

-- Low-level hardware exceptions are processed by the kernel’s exception handlers and would not normally be visible to user processes.
+- Low-level hardware exceptions are processed by the kernel's exception handlers and would not normally be visible to user processes.
 Signals provide a mechanism for exposing the occurrence of such exceptions to user processes

 | Number | Name| Default action | Corresponding event|